 In addition to being eligible for federal student aid, students must be:

-matriculated and active at Geneseo (students on an academic leave of absence or withdrawn for the term are not eligible), AND
+matriculated and active at Geneseo (students on an academic leave of absence or withdrawn for the term are not eligible unless it is your final semester), AND

 in good academic standing, based on Federal, State and School standards, AND